droidecahedron/lfclk_probe/README.md

 `HFXO` straight through. `RTC COMPARE` opens and closes a window of known length in LF ticks, and the HF ticks inside that window give you the ratio.

-In short: open a window a known number of LFCLK ticks wide, count HFCLK ticks inside it, and compare against what the count should be.
+Sample opens a window a known number of LFCLK ticks wide, count HFCLK ticks inside it, and compare against what the count should be.

 ```